qingfengxia/python_wrap/Readme.md

 <http://www.swig.org/Doc3.0/SWIGDocumentation.html#Introduction_build_system>

 ### cppyy:
-cppyy is JIT based, there is not compiling needed. see `test_cppyy.py`.
+`cppyy` is  based on cling JIT intepreter, there is not compiling needed. see `test_cppyy.py`.
 Meanwhile, it is possible to generate importable python binding like other tools.

-Here is an example with cmake integration
+Here is an example cmake integration in `cppyy_wrap` folder, based on

 > cppyy-knn: An example of cppyy-generated bindings for a simple knn  implementation.

  https://github.com/camillescott/cppyy-knn
-when following this repo readme, you need append  ` -c conda-forge` to find packages   To create conda env.
+when following this repo Readme, you need append  ` -c conda-forge` to find packages.
+To create conda env.

 My experience, there is still some little work to make it more pythonic, fortunately, example can be found in this [cppyy-knn repo]( https://github.com/camillescott/cppyy-knn)

  http://www.camillescott.org/2019/04/11/cmake-cppyy/

 installation is a little complicated, it is recommended to install into conda virtualenv on linux

+set extra envvar by export `EXTRA_CLING_ARGS`, e.g.
+`export EXTRA_CLING_ARGS='-O2 -std=c++17' && python`

 #### pip on windows